CWContributor2026/cwc-trading-skill-template/README.md

 ## How To Use

-1. Read `SKILL.md` as the official example template.
+1. Read `SKILL.md` as the  example template.
 2. Copy the structure into your own public GitHub repository.
 3. Replace the strategy logic, parameters, risks, and output format with your own trading Skill.
 4. Make sure your GitHub repository is public and accessible.
-5. Submit your public GitHub link through the official CWC activity form.
+5. Submit your public GitHub link through the  CWC activity form.

 ## Submission Checklist